hazelcast/hazelcast-reference-manual/src/ReliableTopic.md

 ## Reliable Topic

-The Reliable Topic data structure has been introduced with the release of Hazelcast 3.5.
+The Reliable Topic data structure was introduced in Hazelcast 3.5.
 The Reliable Topic uses the same `ITopic` interface as a regular topic.
 The main difference is that Reliable Topic is backed up by the Ringbuffer (also introduced with Hazelcast 3.5) data structure.
 The following are the advantages of this approach:

-* Events are not lost since the Ringbuffer is configured with 1 synchronous backup by default.
+* Events are not lost since the Ringbuffer is configured with one synchronous backup by default.
 * Each Reliable `ITopic` gets its own Ringbuffer; if a topic has a very fast producer, it will not lead to problems at topics that run at a slower pace.
-* Since the event system behind a regular `ITopic` is shared with other data structures (e.g. collection listeners), you can run into isolation problems.
+* Since the event system behind a regular `ITopic` is shared with other data structures (e.g., collection listeners), you can run into isolation problems.
 This does not happen with the Reliable `ITopic`.

 ### Sample Reliable ITopic Code